-Traditional WAN architecture increases latency and slows down network performance to cloud services.
+The traditional WAN (wide-area network) function was to connect users at the branch or campus to applications hosted on servers in the data center.
+Typically, dedicated MPLS circuits were used to help ensure security and reliable connectivity.
 This has driven Software-defined WAN (SD-WAN) solutions to become increasingly popular as organizations request fast, scalable, and flexible connectivity among different network environments.
-They also seek to lower the overall total cost of ownership (TCO) while delivering an enhanced application experience.
-But a subpar SD-WAN solution can significantly inhibit an organization’s ability to quickly adapt to changing business demands, especially if it does not offer integrated security.
+They also seek to lower the overall total cost of ownership (TCO) while delivering enhanced application performance.
+But a subpar SD-WAN approach can significantly inhibit an organization’s ability to quickly adapt to changing business demands, especially if it does not offer integrated security.

 Better Application Experience

-SD-WAN allows remote sites to connect more easily to networks and/or multiple-clouds with lower latency, better performance, and more reliable connectivity.
-When users demand more of their applications and infrastructure at unprecedented speed and scale, an appealing user experience can be make-or-break.
+SD-WAN allows remote sites to connect more easily to networks, data centers, and/or multiple-clouds with lower latency, better performance, and more reliable connectivity.
+When users demand more of their applications and infrastructure at unprecedented agility and scale, an appealing user experience can be make-or-break.

 Instant ROI Benefits